thesquib/clanlord_on_catalina/readme.md

  ![WineskinFirstOpen](images/wineskin_first_open.png)

 ## Install Clan Lord
+1. Note if at any point it asks you to install Wine Gecko, just agree (click install)
 1. With the Wineskin menu open, we will first install Quicktime.
-1. Get the Quicktime installer.
+1. (Optional- needed for sound) Get the Quicktime installer.
 A copy that works [is here](https://github.com/thesquib/clanlord_on_catalina/raw/master/resources/QuickTimeInstaller.exe)
     1. Choose **Install Software**
     ![WineskinInstall](images/wineskin_install_software.png)
     1. Hit **Choose Setup Executable** and find the quicktime installer you downloaded.
     1. Let that finish installing
-1. Locate the Clan Lord Windows install zip file.
+1. (Required) Locate the Clan Lord Windows install zip file.
 A copy from April 2020 [is here](https://github.com/thesquib/clanlord_on_catalina/raw/master/resources/ClanLord.zip)
     1. Unzip it somewhere and note the location.
 1. Get back the **Install Software** menu
     1. Hit **Copy A Folder Inside** and choose the Clan Lord Windows folder you unzipped